Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 Note that Assumption~\ref{def:synch} does not consider explicitly time or clocks.
 Instead, it assume that $\theta$ is a known integer, which specifies an unbounded set of executions, $\{R_1, R_2,\ldots\}$, such that $\theta = \lceil \frac{\delta^+_1}{\delta^-_1}\rceil =\lceil \frac{\delta^+_2}{\delta^-_2}\rceil = \dots$ and each $R_x$ is associated with a unique pair $(\delta^+_x , \delta^-_x)$.

-Bonnet and Raynal~\cite{DBLP:conf/edcc/BonnetR10} use Assumption~\ref{def:synch} for building a perfect failure detector by letting processor $p_i \in \sP$ to suspect any processor $p_j \in \sP$ to crash whenever $p_i$ was able to complete $\theta$ round-trips with processors in $\sP \setminus \{p_j\}$ during a period in which $p_i$ was not able to complete a round trip with $p_j$.
+Bonnet and Raynal~\cite{DBLP:conf/edcc/BonnetR10} use Assumption~\ref{def:synch} for building a perfect failure detector by letting node $p_i \in \sP$ to suspect any node $p_j \in \sP$ to crash whenever $p_i$ was able to complete $\theta$ round-trips with nodes in $\sP \setminus \{p_j\}$ during a period in which $p_i$ was not able to complete a round trip with $p_j$.

-When attempting to borrow failure detectors (that were designed for in the context of crash-failures) for detecting Byzantine behavior, one has to have to consider the ability of any faulty processor to anticipate the sender's messages and transmits acknowledgments before the arrival of perceptive messages.
-Using this attack of pipelining of speculative acknowledgments, the adversary can accelerate the (false) completion round-trips and let the unreliable failure-detector suspect non-faulty processors.
+When attempting to borrow failure detectors (that were designed for in the context of crash-failures) for detecting Byzantine behavior, one has to have to consider the ability of any faulty node to anticipate the sender's messages and transmits acknowledgments before the arrival of perceptive messages.
+Using this attack of pipelining of speculative acknowledgments, the adversary can accelerate the (false) completion round-trips and let the unreliable failure-detector suspect non-faulty nodes.

-The proposed mechanism for \emph{progress monitoring} (Definition~\ref{def:synchNeed}) deals with the above challenge by requiring the algorithm to count separately the number of round-trips processors $p_i$ and $p_k$ are able to complete during any period in which $p_i$ and $p_j$ are attempting to complete a single round-trip.
+The proposed mechanism for \emph{progress monitoring} (Definition~\ref{def:synchNeed}) deals with the above challenge by requiring the algorithm to count separately the number of round-trips nodes $p_i$ and $p_k$ are able to complete during any period in which $p_i$ and $p_j$ are attempting to complete a single round-trip.
 As a defense against speculative acknowledgment attacks, $p_i$ ignores the top $t$ round-trip counters when testing whether the $\theta$ threshold was exceeded.